JBroks/Billie_Eilish_Website/README.md

 All images in the photo gallery were obtained from the [Pinterest](https://www.pinterest.ie/maryiscoolbeans/bully-eyelash/ "Photos").

+Favicon used for the project was download from [here](https://www.roblox.com/library/2310054681/blohsh "Favicon").

 ### Acknowledgements

 Navbar and the footer was created using Bootstrap and instructions from the Code Institute course.